 The Data Warehousing Information Center.
 A site with very thorough coverage of data warehousing, OLAP, decision support, and data mining.
 Includes introductory information plus a lot of information on vendors.

-I am currently working with consulting clients, helping them better leverage analytics.
+I currently lead the analytics practice at WEX, a B2B payments company.
+Before that I worked at DigitasLBI, and advertising agency that leverages data and anlytics to better target digital advertising.
 Before I did this, I ran the analytics business for Vertex Business Services, a multi-national customer management company.
 I was the first analytics person hired at Vertex and built and led a Decision Sciences group spanning three continents.
 Our clients covered multiple industries including retail, utilities, healthcare, government, and financial services.

 Before I joined Vertex, I led Capital One's advanced technology & innovation organization, with a specific focus on accelerating the use of new ways to do data science.
 This involved developing a corporate-wide analytic infrastructure plan, managing relationships with key analytic vendors, and identifying and deploying new analytic tools and techniques across the company.